Automattic/vip-go-compatibility-scanner/README.md

 > phpunit --testsuite=integration-tests -vv

-These tests may create temporary files, depend external scanners, external APIs and forth.
+These tests may create temporary files, and may depend on external scanners, external APIs and so forth.